 Ok, so this use to mean buying games used.
 But buying physical games is quickly being replaced by digital purchases.
 This doesn’t mean that you cant still get a good deal online.
 Several sites out there offer games cheaper than your typical stores.
 Two sites that are pretty well known for this are Humble Bundle and CD Keys.

 Humble Bundle receives its codes directly from developers and publishers.
 Then it sells those products, and a portion of the money goes to charities.
 Unfortunately, Humble Bundle does not sell games for consoles.

 CD Keys is a platform that allows users to sell digital codes for games on its site.
 You can often find some pretty great deals.
 For instance, Assassins, Creed Unity is less than $2 on this platform.

 Of course, when buying anything second hand always be careful and use common sense.
-Look at reviews for the site or user you are interacting with.
+Look at reviews for the site or the user you are interacting with.

 Did We Miss Anything?

 All great things must end, and so must this article.
 Hopefully, we were able to give you some great ideas on how to game on a budget.
-Let us know what you link about this guide in the comments, and as always, thanks for reading!
+Let us know what you think about this guide in the comments, and as always, thanks for reading!